cucumber/docs/content/10-minute-tutorial.md

 # Running the test

-You can run the test by right clicking the feature file, and selecting **Run `Feature: tutorial`** from the context menu.
+You can run the test by right clicking the feature file, and selecting **Run 'Feature: tutorial'** from the context menu.

 {{% note "Formatter error"%}}
 If you are using Cucumber v2.0.0 or higher, when running the test for the first time you might get an error message that mentions `CucumberJvmSMFormatterUtil`.
-If so, open your Run Configurations and remove the following argument `--plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvm2SMFormatter`.
+If so, open your **Run Configurations** and remove the following argument `--plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvm2SMFormatter`.
 {{% /note %}}

 You should get something like the following result: